mavenius/renogy-bt-esphome/README.md

 ESPHome implementation to pull data from BT-enabled Renogy devices

 ## Setup
-- renogy_batteries.yaml is configured to connect to a single Renogy BT device (currently tested on a BT-2 connected to three batteries in a daisy-chained configuration.)
+- renogy_batteries.yaml is configured to connect to a single Renogy BT device (currently tested on a BT-2 connected to five batteries in a daisy-chained configuration.)
 There are TODOs in the yaml that indicate places where updates should be made, or at least pertinent information for the user is available.

   - renogy_battery_utilities.h contains methods to do the payload creation and response parsing for communicating with the BT device.
+This file shouldn't require any editing in order to get things running.

 - renogy_rover.yaml is configured to connect to a Renogy BT device (tested on a BT-2.)
 There are TODOs in the yaml that indicate place where updates should be made.

   - renogy_rover_utilities.h contains methods to do the payload creation and response parsing for communicating with the BT device.
+This file shouldn't require any editing in order to get things running.

 ### Disclaimer